teamCarel/EyeTracker/README.md

 ### From the build

-On ubuntu you can also launch from the prebuilt [/build/exe.linux-x86_64-3.5/main](../build/exe.linux-x86_64-3.5/main).
+On Ubuntu you can also launch from the prebuilt [/build/exe.linux-x86_64-3.5/main](./build/exe.linux-x86_64-3.5/main).
 The application still needs to be launched with administrator privileges.

 ## Building the application